ukurumba/schrodinger/docs/usage.rst

         potential energy: float (the potential energy)
         c: float (the constant in the hamiltonian operator corresponding to h_bar ^2 / 2 * mass)
     Output
-        output_coefficients: list of complex numbers (output coefficients for both the cosine and sine basis set fxs)
+        output_coefficients: list of complex numbers (output coefficients for both the cosine and sine basis set fxs)'''